 Professionals skillful in the area of cybersecurity are in demand, and it doesn’t appear that it will change in the near future.
 Cyber Defense Magazine states that about 1.8 million cyber security professionals will be needed to fill the demand by 2022.
 One of the top cybersecurity jobs is that of the information security analyst.

-U.S. News & World Report ranked information security analyst No. 2 in Best Technology Jobs, No. 6 in Best STEM Jobs and No. 32 in the 100 Best Jobs.
-Information security analysts are expected to see a job growth of 28 percent between 2016 and 2026 as reported by the U.S. Bureau of Labor Statistics (BLS).
-An average wage of $99,690 was earned by these specialists as of a 2017 bureau report.
+U.S. News & World Report ranked information security analyst No. 1 in Best Technology Jobs, No. 1 in Best STEM Jobs and No. 1 in the 100 Best Jobs.
+Information security analysts are expected to see a job growth of 35 percent by 2031 as reported by the U.S. Bureau of Labor Statistics (BLS).
+An average wage of $102,600 was earned by these specialists as of a 2021 bureau report.

 When a large company is the victim of a cybersecurity breach, the damage can be devastating to the organization because these often result in not just stolen data but lost revenue as well.
 The excitement and satisfaction of knowing you’re the individual that solves the problem could be another reason why the employment outlook for cyber security jobs is so good.